mkutz/screenplay-workshop-parabank/README.md

 So let's start creating some screenplays using these concepts.

-First I will create a new package `screenplay` next to the existing `pageobjects` package, so we can develop our screenplays in parallel and compare the code.
+First I will create a new package `screenplay` next to the existing `pageobject` package, so we can develop our screenplays in parallel and compare the code.

 As you can see, all existing tests extend [BaseTest] which does the basic common setup, so let's create a [BaseScreenplay] first to do the same.